tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us022/01.requirements-engineering/Readme.md

 * Selected data:
     * the to-do list entry
-    * the team/vehicles/equipment associated with the task
+    * the entry's status

 * Typed data:
-    * expected duration
+    * the starting date for the task

 **Output Data:**